arthurdeschamps/kapua-iot-gateway-simulation/docs/running.md

        $ mvn exec:java

     That's it !

+    You can also build the jars by running

+    	$ mvn package

+    in the module's directory you desire.
  - **The IDE way**
   If you have access to **IntelliJ idea** (or similar), you can import the global project in the IDE and simply run the two modules **simulator** and **data-transmitter** (no matter the order).
 No specific option is required, just run the main class for both module.